-RCA Volunteer Engagement supports congregations and equips volunteers for service with RCA missionaries and mission partners.
+RCA Short-Term Mission supports congregations and equips volunteers for service with RCA missionaries and mission partners.

 We work with volunteers throughout the planning process, providing support on field and helping ensure effective debriefing and follow-through.
 (Contact us for these services.)
 Our focus is on long-term impact for all participants, including volunteers, sending churches, financial supporters, host missionary/mission partners, and the community where volunteers are serving.

 Good resources can make life easier for you as a volunteer or volunteer coordinator.
 Check out these recommended resources to help with your planning, serving on the mission field, and coming back home.

 Standards of Excellence in Short-Term Missions: These seven standards are a vital tool to help your church or missions organization evaluate and strengthen your short-term missions program.
 This is one of our most highly recommended resources.
 The RCA is a member of the SOE and is in the process of becoming accredited.